-What is a health concierge?+
+What is a health concierge?

-However, we encourage all employees to actively enroll in YBR and make sure your coverage still meets you and your family’s needs for the upcoming plan year.
-Also, even if you plan to keep the same coverage, confirm your providers are in-network.
+However, we encourage all employees to actively log into YBR and make sure your coverage still meets you and your family’s needs for the upcoming plan year.
+Even if you plan to keep the same coverage, we ask you to confirm your providers are in-network.

-Think of an HSA as a way to build a “nest egg” for future health expenses.
+Think of a HSA as a way to build a “nest egg” for future health expenses.
 Any money you set aside each month to your HSA can be used for out-of-pocket healthcare costs within that same year or well into retirement.

 Expenses to confirm what kind of expenses would be eligible for your HSA.
-You have an HSA through United’s HSA administrator if at any point you have been enrolled in the United Savings PPO or a United-sponsored health plan that included an HSA.
+You have a HSA through United’s HSA administrator if at any point you have been enrolled in the United Savings PPO or a United-sponsored health plan that included a HSA.

 I'm hearing about wellness incentives United offers.
-What do I need to do to receive the $800?+
+What do I need to do to receive the $800?

-This incentive applies to those who are currently enrolled in or planning to enroll in the United Savings PPO plan for 2023:
+This incentive applies to those who are currently enrolled in or planning to enroll in the United Savings PPO plan for 2024:

 If your spouse is enrolled, they must also complete their physical exam to receive the additional incentive.
 If only you and your dependent child[ren] are enrolled, you can complete the physical and receive the full $1,600.

 Where can I learn more about dental and vision insurance?
-Where do I go if I have dental and vision questions?+
+Where do I go if I have dental and vision questions?

-I'm a new hire and have questions about enrolling in my benefits for 2022 and 2023.+
+I'm a new hire and have questions about enrolling in my benefits for 2023 and 2024?

-How can I get benefits information and reminders?+
+How can I get benefits information and reminders?

 Download the Alight mobile app and sign up for text messaging.
-The Alight mobile app gives you coverage info on demand and opting into text messages from Alight ensures you receive enrollment updates as soon as we have them.
+The Alight mobile app gives you coverage information on demand and opting into text messages from Alight ensures you receive enrollment updates as soon as we have them.